zplumley/zplumley/README.md

 ## Hi there 👋

+🔭 I’m a Neuroscience PhD student in the Mostany Lab at Tulane's School of Medicine 🌱 I’m interested in getting the basics of programming so I can work with my neuroscience data in new ways ⚡ Fun fact: I play as a forward in the Crescent City Rougaroux rugby club!

 <!--
 **zplumley/zplumley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.